Lower Eyre Peninsula 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
 There are six main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, eastern Australia, New Zealand, the south Pacific, the southeast Pacific, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 18 May to 22 May, 30 May to 3 June, and 5 June to 9 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 September to 16 September, 27 September to 1 October, and 3 October to 7 October.
 Rain events originating in the tropics and moving south are possible about 13 September to 17 September, 19 September to 23 September, and 25 September to 29 September.

-Over Western Australia the strongest cold fronts should occur about 10 May to 14 May, 18 May to 22 May, and 5 June to 9 June.
+Over Western Australia the strongest cold fronts should occur about 6 September to 10 September, 12 September to 16 September, and 26 September to 30 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.